 However, such changes can be implemented gradually.
 Introducing this technology in smaller steps, as an introduction or as an experiment, can help introduce staff at all levels, from engineers to business analysts, to this new approach.

 A vital factor for any company, however, is identifying the areas you want to improve.
 Just like Big Data, it’s very easy to capture everything but there is no guarantee that it’s entirely useful.
-Such solutions should be refined and focused into their most applicable areas.
+Such solutions should be refined and focused on their most applicable areas.
 This is one of the reasons why it’s best to start small, applying Digital Twin technology where it can be most beneficial.
 Diving into the deep end has its own risks, as it can overwhelm teams with an entirely new approach.

 For many, the Digital Twin is already here – for others, it’s coming in the very near future.
 If you’re not part of the majority, it’s worth assessing your business and identifying areas where virtual simulations can provide a direct improvement.
-The IoT has already ensured the world – and companies in it – have access to wide and varied source of sensors and input sources.
+The IoT has already ensured the world – and companies in it – have access to a wide and varied source of sensors and input sources.
 Now it’s time to capitalise on that.

 The Digital Twin enables companies to test new solutions, assess previous events, and predict future behaviour.
 It enables different companies to cooperate together on shared interests, as well as provide a low-cost, risk-free way to test new designs, solutions, and services.